Project-OpenBytes/OpenBytes/CONTRIBUTING.md

 * [Development Workflow](#Development-Workflow)
 * [Coding Style](#Coding-Style)

-For a description of the roles and responsibilities of the various members of the Openbytes community, see the [governance policies], and for further details, see the project's [Technical Charter].
+For a description of the roles and responsibilities of the various members of the Openbytes community and further details, see the [governance policies].
 Briefly, Contributors are anyone who submits content to the project, Committers review and approve such submissions, and the Technical Steering Committee provides general project oversight.

 If you just need help or have a question, refer to [SUPPORT.md](SUPPORT.md).